Scille/parsec-cloud/docs/development/how_to_add_a_route.md

 <!-- Parsec Cloud (https://parsec.cloud) Copyright (c) BUSL-1.1 2016-present Scille SAS -->

-The goal of this document is to cover all the necessary steps to add an api route in the current architecture.
+The goal of this document is to cover all the necessary steps to add an API route to Parsec.

+In summary:
+1. Add the schema describing the new API route
+2. Generate binding code and serialization tests
+3. Implement server-side code (In-memory & PostgreSQL) and tests
+4. Implement client-side code and tests

+> Note that you will need a working development environment.
+See (./README.md).
 ## Schema generation

-In `libparsec/crates/protocol/schema/xxxxxx_cmds/dummy.json5
+Let's add a new `dummy` route to `invited_cmds`.

+> API routes are also called "commands" in Parsec.
+There are three command families: `anonymous_cmds` (authentication not required), `authenticated_cmds` (authentication required) and `invited_cmds` (invitation required).

+In [this folder](../../misc/libparsec/crates/protocol/schema/invited_cmds/) add a `dummy.json5` schema describing the API route.

 ```json5
 [